My trip to Barcelona would mark my very first experience as a vegan abroad, and I was both nervous and excited.

 I treated myself to an açai bowl after getting a touch of the food envy at Flax & Kale.
 It was delicious and perfect for cooling me down in the warm weather, though paired with the cold smoothie, I ended up with goosebumps and a numb tongue!

 When we happened across this vegan bakery in Gràcia I most definitely lost my cool; cake is my weakness.
 As well as enormous cupcakes, there were muffins, cookies and desserts on display and I spent a good while just staring at everything in awe.

 I eventually got a carrot cake cupcake to go, and carried it with me, all the way to Park Güell, before giving in and devouring it.

 All in all, I found Barcelona to be exceptionally vegan-friendly.
-Not once did I feel awkward or struggle to find decent food; in fact, the city had some of the best vegan grub I have ever eaten!
-There was also such a great selection; from healthy breakfasts and brunches, vegan beer, tapas, guilt-free fast food, to a cheeky cupcake.
+Not once have I felt awkward or struggled to find decent food; in fact, the city has some of the best vegan grub I’ve ever eaten!
+There is also such a great selection; from healthy breakfasts and brunches, vegan beer, tapas, guilt-free fast food, to a cheeky cupcake.

 To see what activities I got up to (between stuffing my face), check out my blog post; How to Spend 4 Days in Barcelona.